Rajeshsingadi/Python-Codes/Freq asked Interview questions/Altimetrik2.md

 This output reflects the cumulative sales for each employee over time.
 ## Question 4
+SQL QUERY to delete the duplicates and keep the record with minimum age?
+A)

 WITH ranked_employees AS (
     SELECT ID, Name, Age,
            ROW_NUMBER() OVER (PARTITION BY Name ORDER BY Age ASC) AS row_num